 My current interests are in developing methodologies to support the work of designing for and within complex systems and at scale, as well as supporting and nurturing the next generation of designers into future design leaders.

 What follows is a recap of my professional path since completing my B.A. with a double major in English Literature and Economics, my M.A. in English Literature, and the course work portion of my Ph.D. in Medieval and Renaissance English Literature.

 Normative represents a quantum leap in my quest to shift my design practice into Richard Buchanan’s 4th order of design – that space where we solve problems and embrace opportunities at the level of systems, to consider the demands of designing at scale.
-As design director, I lead and support, coach and collaborate with our design team in partnership with our technology team to help Normative’s clients innovate at the intersection of business, design, and technology.
+As design director, I led and supported, coached and collaborated with our design team in partnership with our technology team to help Normative’s clients innovate at the intersection of business, design, and technology.

 TELUS, 2013 – 2016